Scheduling threads like Thomas Jefferson

 CPUs are another example where pipelining is used, with the intent of speeding up the processing of instructions.
 A pipeline might look like: fetch the instruction, fetch the operands, do the instruction, and finally write the results.

 Given this tremendous success in both manufacturing and hardware one could expect that perhaps it’s worth doing in software as well?
-For reasons not entirely clear to me, it hasn’t seem to have taken off yet, but there are proponents of this idea.
+For reasons not entirely clear to me, it doesn’t seem to have taken off yet, but there are proponents of this idea.

 Jim Gray talked about software pipeline parallelism and partitioning in his Turing award interview.
 Dataflow languages in general and Paul Morrison’s flow-based programming in particular exploit this idea.
 The LMAX Disruptor pattern is also based on pipelining parallelism and supports, what Jim calls, partition parallelism.
-One of the sources that the Disruptor paper mentions is SEDA: An Architecture for Well-Conditioned, Scalable Internet Services (2001), which also talk about pipelines and dynamically allocating threads to the stages.
+One of the sources that the Disruptor paper mentions is SEDA: An Architecture for Well-Conditioned, Scalable Internet Services (2001), which also talks about pipelines and dynamically allocating threads to the stages.
 More recently, as I was digging into more of Jim’s work, I discovered that database engines also implement something akin to pipeline parallelism.
 For a more recent example of database engines that use this technique, see the paper on Umbra’s morsel-driven parallelism (2014).

 These are the examples of software pipeline parallelism that inspired me to start thinking about it.
 However it wasn’t until I read Martin Thompson, one of the people behind the LMAX Disruptor, say the following: